-Vegan Outreach can provide you with copies of our brochures to share with your friends and family or to distribute in your community.
-We also carry cookbooks, videos, and other resources!
-To order, visit VeganOutreach.org/catalog or write to us at
+We can also provide you with copies of our brochures to share with friends and family or to distribute in your community.
+Please contact Vegan Outreach or visit VeganOutreach.org/catalog to order our literature, as well as books, videos, and other resources.